Chinese military personnel parade near Hong Kong border: AFP

 The security forces could be seen moving in formation inside the stadium, and occasionally running, while others rode around outside on motorbikes.

-Outside the stadium there were also dozens of trucks and armoured personnel carriers.
+Outside the stadium -- which is around 7 kilometres (4.5 miles) from Hong Kong -- there were also dozens of trucks and armoured personnel carriers.

+Trucks and armoured personnel carriers are seen outside the Bay stadium in Shenzhen, which borders Hong Kong

 The People's Daily and Global Times, two of the most powerful state-run media outlets, published videos on Monday of what it said was the PAP assembling in Shenzhen.